Belonging and Inclusion Station

 Appeal

-Should the subject of concern disagree with the proposed course of action, they may request an appeal.
+If the subject of concern disagrees with the corrective action, they may request an appeal.

 Belonging and Inclusion Station FAQs